Q1 2018

 In a joint effort with our CS and CX teams, we put a lot of thought into deciding who would receive these prompts and when.
 Spamming users would lead to frustration, asking them during a show would be distracting, prompting them too long after the event could mean they might forget some important points.

-In addition to all the thought put into who is prompted to give feedback, we also made sure giving this feedback was as easy and seamless as possible.
+In addition to all the thought put into who is prompted to give feedback, we also wanted to make sure giving this feedback was as easy and seamless as possible.

 Prototype